 To rent a car in Iceland, you need to be 20 years or older, or over 23 years if renting a 4×4 vehicle.
 You also need to have a credit card, a driver’s license in English (or one with an official translation) plus more than one year’s worth of driving experience.
 Also, check if there is a mileage limit on your rental.
 To take advantage of an online offer, we ended up choosing a car that had a 600 km mileage limit on it (not known to us at the time).
 This meant we had to do some careful planning of our driving routes to ensure we saw everything we wanted to, without going over by too much and forking out 80 cents per extra kilometre.
 Providing you have all of this and keep the mileage limit in mind (if there is one), then you should find renting a car in Iceland super easy as so many people do it.

-I hope you’ve found this list helpful – enjoy your drive around Iceland!
+I hope you’ve found this list of driving in Iceland tips helpful – enjoy your road trip!
 What are you most excited about seeing?
 Or if you’ve already been, what’s your top tip for driving in Iceland and what one place would you recommend visiting above all others?
 Jot a note down in the comments to start a discussion…

 Like this?
 Pin it!